opalj/opal/README.markdown

 BAT consists of four main projects:

 * **Core**: This project defines the core functionality necessary for reading and analyzing Java class files.
-Util: Technically belongs to the Core project, but contains some sources that need to be compiled before we can compile core.
+**Util**: Technically belongs to the Core project, but contains some sources that need to be compiled before we can compile core.
 It contains in particular Scala Macros.
 **Core** and **Util** are mature.